First language use in your classroom

 Today is Ewa’s first time at school.
 She has been in the Netherlands for a month with her mother.
 Her father is still in Poland.
 Ewa spends lot of time with her Polish friends.
 Ewa is put in a group with three other students.
 One is Katarzyna, a Polish girl who has been in this class for five months already and who knows Ewa.
 The teacher allowed Katarzyna to explain some things in Polish the first weeks if, for example, Ewa did not understand an assignment.
 However, a month later the teacher notices that, during independent work, Katarzyna and Ewa still often speak Polish among themselves.
 He calls them to his desk and says they are now only allowed to speak the school language.

 Unfortunately, the multilingualism of newcomers is not included as a positive factor in many school policies.
 In many cases, the languages of the students are even ignored or considered inferior.
-According to researcher Auger (2009), teachers often confuse the academic and linguistic skills, giving them a negative image of multilingualism in the classroom.
+According to researcher Auger (2009)i, teachers often confuse the academic and linguistic skills, giving them a negative image of multilingualism in the classroom.
 By stimulating / using their own languages, students can make cognitive and linguistic connections that help with (language) development and also add additional value to their existing knowledge.
-It is best if there are school-wide policies and lesson plans in which their own languages, for support, are processed and offered (Rivera et al., 2010).
+It is best if there are school-wide policies and lesson plans in which their own languages, for support, are processed and offered (Rivera et al., 2010)i.

 First language use in your classroom, yes or no? and why?